Spencer Tillman: CBS Sports

 Tillman has also served for four years as a reporter for the Network's NCAA tournament coverage and is an anchor for regional broadcasts on Fox Sports Networks.
 He also served as host of DirecTV's "NFL Sunday Ticket."

 Fox Sports

 Starting in 2015 Tillman joined Fox Sports and reunited with Tim Brando on Fox CFB.

 KGOW 1560 AM Houston

 Tillman began duties as the voice of KGOW 1560 The Game, a Houston sports talk radio station, when the station launched its new format in August 2007.
 His role includes reading promotional copy for the station, as well as weekly on-air time during the football season.

 KTRK ABC13 Houston

 Tillman is a current co-host of KTRK's Houston Texans Inside the Game, a thirty-minute weekly post-game recap and analysis program that typically follows the station's local newscast on game days.

-Personal life

-Tillman currently lives in Sugar Land, Texas, along with his wife, Rita, and their four daughters (Alisa, Blair, Mir, and Bailey).